AvanzaBank/ymer/README.md

 }

-// New version of SpaceFruit adds new property public class SpaceFruit {
+// New version of SpaceFruit adds new "organic" property public class SpaceFruit {

 	@Id